tlwr/www.tobys.cloud/sites/www.toby.codes/posts/2025-05-Automation-goes-brrr.md

 * add or replace or remove volume mounts (for a given container)
 * add or replace or remove volumes (for a pod)

-We run Istio (as well as envoy, self-managed), so conceivable we could use Istio injection, however for other reasons outside the purview of this short post, we cannot use Istio (or other, non-proprietary tools which do container injection).
+We run Istio (as well as envoy, self-managed), so conceivably we could use Istio injection, however for other reasons outside the purview of this short post, we cannot use Istio (or other, non-proprietary tools which do container injection).

 ## So far so good